-2.5 MARIST-LdM DEGREE PROGRAMS

-Marist-LdM offers four-year credit-bearing undergraduate Bachelor Degrees for international students in the following subjects: Art History, Digital Media, Fashion Design, Studio Art, Interior Design, Conservation Studies, Global Marketing Communication, and Italian Language.
+2.5 MARIST-LdM DEGREE PROGRAMS Marist-LdM offers four-year credit-bearing undergraduate Bachelor Degrees for international students in the following subjects: Art History, Digital Media, Fashion Design, Studio Art, Interior Design, Conservation Studies, Global Marketing Communication, and Italian Language.
 The program is designed to meet the academic needs of qualified students from around the world.
 Course descriptions appear in this catalog; see LdM website for further information about these programs.

-2.6 MARIST-LdM VENICE BIENNALE PROGRAM

-The Venice Biennale Program is a special four-week, 6-credit studio art and art history program offered by Marist College and Istituto Lorenzo de' Medici (LdM).
+2.6 MARIST-LdM VENICE BIENNALE PROGRAM The Venice Biennale Program is a special four-week, 6-credit studio art and art history program offered by Marist College and Istituto Lorenzo de' Medici (LdM).
 Students have a unique opportunity to explore and immerse themselves in a contemporary art exposition, drawing inspiration from the city of Venice and works of renowned and up-and-coming global artists featured at the Biennale sites.

-2.7 CERTIFICATE PROGRAMS

-Experiential learning is LdM's main tool to foster students' future professional development.
+2 PROGRAMS OF STUDY 2.7 CERTIFICATE PROGRAMS Experiential learning is LdM's main tool to foster students' future professional development.
 At LdM Florence, Istituto Lorenzo de' Medici offers a variety of Semester and Year Certificate Programs throughout the year, which combine a strong theoretical base with practical work for the pursuit of a real profession.
-LdM Florence Certificate Programs are designed to develop student creativity, artistic talent, and technical skills within structured plans of study, and they are offered in the fields of Gastronomy and Nutrition.
-Creative Arts, and Design.

-Starting from Summer 2021, LdM has introduced a selection of short-term Certificate Programs, running in the months of June and July, and available at both sites.
+LdM Florence Certificate Programs are designed to develop student creativity, artistic talent, and technical skills within structured plans of study, and they are offered in the fields of Gastronomy and Nutrition, Creative Arts, and Design.
+A selection of short-term Certificate Programs, running in the months of June and July, is available at both sites.
+From Spring 2023, a new semester certificate in Applied Integrated Media will be available at LdM Florence, combining two mandatory courses with interactive workshops with industry professionals.
 Students can choose among: